peppapig450/instagram-monitor/NOTES.md

 ## Solutions:
 1. Try to use get_iphone_json
 2. Figure out how to mirror the browser request that gets the likes

+# Temporary Workaround
+Use requests with a Session taken from the instaloadercontext, and then update the cookies and headers so that we can make /api/v1/ requests and pass information from the instaloader instance when we can